Vatican II's Document on Religious Liberty in Light of the defined traditions of the Church

 Now, let us examine the formula by which Pope Pius IX makes his decree, Quanta Cura, an infallible pronouncement: A) The Pope addresses his encyclical to “Our Venerable Brethren, all Patriarchs, Primates, Archbishops, and Bishops having favor and Communion of the Holy See,” and makes it clear that his letter is also a command addressed to “all children of the Catholic Church”; B) In addition, he states unequivocally that his decree is concerned with the “sound doctrine” of “our most Holy Religion”; C) Moreover, he invokes his “Apostolic authority” when he issues this decree, and; D) He clearly commands all the faithful to accept his teaching.

-9. Pius IX was re-affirming the Church’s constant teaching in this matter.
+Pius IX was re-affirming the Church’s constant teaching in this matter.
+Let's look at how this teaching was articulated by other Catholic Popes:

 Pope Pius VII (1800 - 1823)

-Here below is an example of this tradition, taken from Pope Pius VII’s letter, Post tam Diuturnas, of 29 April, 1814, regarding the Masonic-inspired provisions that found their way into the French Constitution:
+Here below is an example of this tradition in the Church regarding the moral teaching on religious liberty, taken from Pope Pius VII’s letter, Post tam Diuturnas, of 29 April, 1814, regarding the Masonic-inspired provisions that found their way into the French Constitution following the French Revolution in 1789:

 “We have been struck, first of all, by the fact that in the Constitution no mention is made of the Catholic religion.